 Yet philosophy, a bit like politics, tends to make strange bedfellows.
 At least on the subject of truth, Benedict and many of the luminaries in Lugano ["a gathering of scientists, philosophers, and eggheads of all stripes, most of them without any specific religious conviction … taking up the papal challenge … for a new look at truth within the Western secular academy"] seem to have some common ground.

 Blackburn offers an interesting case in point.
-In his book Truth, Blackburn acidly denounced “something diabolical in the region of relativism, multiculturalism or postmodernism, something which corrodes and corrupts the universities and the public culture, that sweeps away moral standards, lays waste young people’s minds, and rots our precious civilization from within.”
+In his book Truth, Blackburn acidly denounced “something diabolical in the religion of relativism, multiculturalism or postmodernism, something which corrodes and corrupts the universities and the public culture, that sweeps away moral standards, lays waste young people’s minds, and rots our precious civilization from within.”

 It’s language that, in another context, easily might have flowed from the papal pen.